flatironinstitute/finufft/INSTALL.md

 Install `numdiff` as below.

-(Note: not exactly sure how to install python3 and pip3 on mac)
+(Note: we are not exactly sure how to install python3 and pip3 on mac)

 Currently in Mac OSX, `make lib` fails to make the shared object library (.so);
 however the static (.a) library is of reasonable size and works fine.